9 of the Best Soylent Alternatives in the US+CAN+UK (2022)

 - Not vegan

-The German brands produces milkshake-like meal replacements that in my humble opinion, best Soylent’s when it comes to texture and taste.
-My favourite is the Alpine Chocolate one, but YFood also has Banana, Strawberry and Coffee available.
+The German brands produce milkshake-like meal replacements that in my humble opinion, best Soylent’s when it comes to texture and taste.
+My favourite is the Alpine Chocolate one, but YFood also has Banana, Strawberry, Vanilla, Salted Caramel, and Coffee available.

 Best Soylent Alternatives in Canada